 Programs & Services

 Community Services Early Childhood Programs are committed to ensuring that “by 2020, all Minnesotan children will be school ready upon entering kindergarten.”
 This means supporting the child and family as a whole, to prepare children to be successful learners in school and throughout their lives.

 Babies and Blankets Home Visit

 ECFE offers a series of home visits to families who have children younger than five years who are looking for extra parenting support.
-Contact Mary Jo Arndt (507.664.3752) for more information.
+Call 507.664.3754 for details.

 Newborn Baby Talk

 Newborn Baby Talk is a free class for parents with newborns, from birth to 12 weeks, that provides support, information and resources related to the exciting job of parenting.
 Learn about the various aspects of your baby’s life such as feeding, sleeping, attachment and when to call a medical caregiver.
 This program is co-sponsored by the Northfield Public Schools ECFE program, Rice County Public Health Nursing Service and the Northfield Hospital.
-Classes are held every Monday from 10:30 a.m. to noon at the Northfield Community Resource Center, except on public holidays and when school is closed during the regular school year.
+Classes are held every Monday from 10:30 a.m. to noon at the Northfield Community Resource Center, except on public holidays.
 During the summer classes will continue, except for public holidays.
 No pre-registration is required.
 Sibling care is available upon request.
 Call 507.664.3754 for details.

 New Option for Home Daycare Providers

 Receive monthly ECFE visits from our licensed staff – fun circle time, stories, songs and art, as well as helpful resources for parents and relicensure hours for the provider.
-Please call Sara Line at 507.664.3754 for more information.
+Please call 507.664.3754 for more information.

 Bridges to Kindergarten